siyamsarker/WireShield/README.md

 - Go packages and folders: all lowercase, short, no underscores (standard Go style)
 - Templates and static assets: kebab- or single-word names for clarity (e.g., `add.tmpl`)
-- Shell scripts: kebab-case, executable with a clear verb-noun (e.g., `install-dashboard.sh`)
+- Shell scripts: kebab-case, executable with a clear verb-noun; single entrypoint is `wireshield.sh`

 ## Usage